Frucor Suntory is committed to help lead positive change in the New Zealand and Australian Beverage market.

 Energy drinks commitments

-As a manufacturer and distributor of energy drinks, we are a signatories of the Energy Drinks Commitments in Australia and New Zealand.
+As a manufacturer and distributor of energy drinks, we are a signatory of the Energy Drinks Commitments in Australia and New Zealand.
 This means we will:

 - Not direct any marketing activities at children